nftwzrd/OpenSea-Apis-NFT-Bulk-Make-Offer-Bot/README.md

 # Make Bulk Offer Bots
-###Bot Inputs-
+### Bot Inputs-

  1. Collection URL
  2. Metamask
-Bid Amount
+ 3. Bid Amount
-Bid expiration time  - only for Apis bot
+ 4. Bid expiration time  - only for Apis bot

- The Bot takes collection Url as input and starts making offers on collection arts.
+The Bot takes collection Url as input and starts making offers on arts of collection.
 I have built two kinds of bots.